wxchaser24/Azul-Plus/README.md

 10. Road Signs for MetroMap and Regional Observations Map

--Road Signs needs to be Moved manually to your locations coordinate on viz due to the Designdestinastion Plugin being turned off.
+-Road Signs needs to be Moved manually to your locations coordinate on viz due to the Designdestination Plugin being turned off.

 -DesignDestination was Giving issues when using a map width less then about 200 miles or when a "city" is too close to another.